A life changing secret is kept from a very ill daughter.

 The next morning she had a 105 degree fever and couldn't lift her head off the pillow.
 Fearing a seizure, she agreed with my demand to go to the hospital.

 A week ago, she asked me about sex.
 I hadn't realized she had kissed a boy that also had a fatal cardiac defect.
-She believes she might miss out on sex and she has heard it is so wonderful.

 "But, Mom, I won't get to have that tingling, stars in the sky, explosive feeling."

 I laughed so hard I almost wet my pants.